HNKSara/DIBR/README.md

 	Run main to see results and outputs see lib.ipynb for functions and DIBR class
 ## 2. Running the code
-1. Upload Assignment_2 Folder to googleDrive and Run Assignment_2.ipynb
+1. Upload Assignment_2 Folder to googleDrive and Run Main.ipynb
 2.